rob-blackbourn/JetBlack.Http/Examples/ExampleUsingController/README.md

-# Example Using Fluent Config
+# Example Using a Controller

-This example demonstrates how to configure the server using fluent configuration.
+This example demonstrates how to use a controller class.